-This module provides an overview of ethical theories and problems encountered by computer professionals in today's environment.
-Stimulating issues such as ethics of AI and algorithms, privacy, cybersecurity and intellectual property from different views are discussed.
-The discussion topics in this module challenge students to think critically and draw their own conclusions, which ultimately prepare them to become responsible, ethical users of future technologies.
+This module provides an overview of ethical theories and problems encountered by IT professionals in today's computing environments.
+Stimulating issues in artificial intelligence, social networking, government surveillance, and intellectual property from different views are discussed.
+This module challenges students to think critically and draw their own conclusions, which ultimately prepare them to become responsible, ethical users of future technologies.